 In settlements like Jamestown and Plymouth, neighbors depended on each other to survive the drought, blistering heat, lack of food, and harsh winters

-In the mid- to late 18th century, public service became less of a Christian mission and more of a civic duty.
-The stories of how people gave of themselves to help others are endless, from Harriet Tubman who lead more than 300 slaves to freedom through the underground railroad to volunteers who collected more than 4 billion dimes between 1938-1955 for polio research, we have come together as a country to help others.
+In the mid-to-late 18th century, public service became less of a Christian mission and more of a civic duty.
+The stories of how people gave of themselves to help others are endless, from Harriet Tubman who led more than 300 slaves to freedom through the Underground Railroad to volunteers who collected more than 4 billion dimes between 1938-1955 for polio research, we have come together as a country to help others.

-Quite frankly I was nervous about how I would be treated here in Africa, I was blown away with the love I felt from the people.
-Everywhere my wife and I went, people went out of their way to smile, wave and say hello.
-It was almost as if when they saw a Caucasian, they knew they were here to help them.
+Quite frankly, I was nervous about how I would be treated here in Africa, but I was blown away by the love I felt from the people.
+Everywhere my wife and I went, people went out of their way to smile, wave, and say hello.
+It was almost as if when they saw a Caucasian, they knew they were there to help them.

 When disaster struck Haiti earlier this year, Americans rallied to donate their time and money.
 There were so many doctors and nurses from America who volunteered to help, a waiting list had to be created.
 Millions of other Americans helped by donating money or jumping on planes to serve the people of Haiti.

 Helping others can look 1001 different ways.
 It can be shoveling snow for an elderly neighbor, filling up a friend’s car with gas that is suffering from financial hardship, or being one of the 63 million Americans who are part of an organized volunteer effort.